adgoudz/dotfiles/README.md

 is to encrypt them manually with PGP, commit them, and then decrypt them when setting up a new host.
 However, this assumes that the PGP keys are manually copied to each host.

-Stow's lack of support for encryption is a trade-off between simplicity (see my [requirements](#dotfile-management) at the start of this README) and comprehensive functionality.
+Stow's lack of support for encryption is a trade-off between simplicity and comprehensive functionality (see my [requirements](#dotfile-management) at the start of this README).

 ## Configuring Stow